 Figure 1: The Global Artisan Biochar C-Sink is organized as a five-party structure.
-1) The international endorsement agent (Carbon Standards International), 2) The Certifier who is the inspection, validation and certification body, 3) The C-Sink Manager (in-country organization), 4) The Artisan Biochar Producers with C-Sink Networks, Artisan Pro, and C-Sink Villages, 5) The Swiss Carbon Registry where all certified C-sinks are registered.
+1) The Endorsing Agent (Carbon Standards International), 2) The Certifier who is the inspection, validation and certification body, 3) The C-Sink Manager (in-country organization), 4) The Artisan Biochar Producers with C-Sink Networks, Artisan Pro, and C-Sink Villages, 5) The Global C-Sink Registry where all certified C-sinks are registered.